-The ships in this class are constructed with a 50 years lifespan in mind.
-Thus, there is an ongoing conversation about when the Nimitz will be decommissioned with estimations pointing to the year of 2022.
+The ships in this class are constructed with a 50-year lifespan in mind.
+Thus, there is an ongoing conversation about when the Nimitz will be decommissioned, with estimations pointing to the year 2022.

 Asbestos Risks on the USS Nimitz (CVN-68)

-Just last century, the Navy relentlessly used asbestos in building ships and equipment for at sea deployments.
-Asbestos is a mineral that turns into a hazard when it is released into the air as fibers becoming easily inhalable.
-The mineral in microscopic form attaches itself to the soft tissue surrounding vital organs like the lungs, the heart and the abdomen and causes irritation that could potentially develop into a cancerous illness.
+Just last century, the Navy relentlessly used asbestos in building ships and equipment for at-sea deployments.
+Asbestos is a mineral that turns into a hazard when it is released into the air as fibers become easily inhalable.
+The mineral in microscopic form attaches itself to the soft tissue surrounding vital organs like the lungs, the heart, and the abdomen and causes irritation that could potentially develop into a cancerous illness.

 Have You Been Exposed to Asbestos on the USS Nimitz (CVN-68)?

-We wish to give the chance to veterans such as yourself find their former shipmates.
+We wish to give the chance to veterans such as yourself to find their former shipmates.
 In this sense, we are confident that our massive database will be a great asset.
-If you want to file a claim for asbestos exposure, we can put you in touch with asbestos attorneys.
-To learn more, call us at 760.621.6147.
+If you have an asbestos-related cancer diagnosis and want to file a claim for asbestos exposure, we can put you in touch with asbestos attorneys.